 Several criteria are used in determining the acceptability of each dilution series; (1): visual inspection of the scanning image to identify if smears and blotches affect the quality of the intensity measurement; (2): if the parameters of the regression identify high variability, or too few points within the dynamic range, or non-linearity of the data (low value of R2), and (3): the slope of the log–log plot should theoretically be equal to −1.

-F. ANTIBODIES
+6. ANTIBODIES

 We will use the antibodies listed in Table 2, which have been referenced in key references in the relevant fields, including those of our collaborators or our PI groups.
 These antibodies have been characterized by Western blot using brain extracts and show binding to the appropriate bands.
 When not available, quality control experiments or specificity assays will be done using antigen adsorption assays or by demonstrating lack of binding on tissues from gene-specific knockout mice.